ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Proposed treatments

-- Agency system administrators to have separate administration account from their normal user account for the management of O365 and Azure.
+- Organisation system administrators to have separate administration account from their normal user account for the management of O365 and Azure.

 #### Target likelihood